We’re a mere eight days from Christmas. If you’re like me, panic mode is probably starting to set in. ?

 At a glance, it looks like the last thing you’d want to spend money on.
 How on Earth could this thing be useful?
 But it’s much more useful than you think.
 I’ve been using one for about a week and it’s unexpectedly great for watching YouTube videos, playing games, and for one-handed use of my Pixel XL.
 Sure, it’s not as glamorous as Amazon Echo and a Bluetooth speaker, but sometimes the best last minute tech gifts are the ones that are more practical than they are exciting.

-There are so many interesting, unique, and useful gift options available that I had trouble narrowing this list down to ten.
+There are so many interesting, unique, and useful gift options available, particularly as Amazon literally has more products than you could possibly imagine, that I had trouble narrowing this list down to ten.
 However, your spouse, sibling, best friend, mentor, distant relative, or coworker would be happy to get any one of these last minute tech gifts.

 Which was your favorite tech gift on my list?
 Do you have any suggestions?
 What tech products and accessories from this year would make it on your list of the top last minute tech gifts?
 Sound off by leaving a comment below.